ncatlab/nlab-content/pages/2/9/6/8/18692/content.md

 * Wolfgang Bertram and Arnaud Souvay. _A general construction of Weil functors._ arXiv preprint arXiv:1111.2463 (2011).([arXiv:1111.2463](https://arxiv.org/pdf/1111.2463.pdf))

+On an abstract approach to tangent bundle categories in the style of [[formal category theory]]:

+* Marcello Lanfranchi, *The Grothendieck construction in the context of tangent categories* &lbrack;[arXiv:2311.14643](https://arxiv.org/abs/2311.14643)&rbrack;

+* Marcello Lanfranchi, *The formal theory of tangentads I* &lbrack;[arXiv:2503.18354](https://arxiv.org/abs/2503.18354)&rbrack;

 On [[connections]] in [[algebraic geometry]]:

 * G.S.H.
 Cruttwell, Jean-Simon Pacaud Lemay, Elias Vandenberg, _A Tangent Category Perspective on Connections in Algebraic Geometry_ &lbrack;[arXiv:2406.15137](https://arxiv.org/abs/2406.15137)&rbrack;